Learn about Eat An Apple Day

 A seed hidden in the heart of an apple is an orchard invisibleWelsh Proverb

 There’s a lot of sayings about apples, but one thing is true no matter where you are.
 Apples are absolutely delicious, and they’re a healthy addition to anyone’s diet.
 (Well, unless you’re allergic, but let’s not talk about the corner cases, hmm?).
 The history of the apple goes back a long way and can be traced all the way back to present-day Turkey, and from there they’ve spread out across the entire world to become one of the most ubiquitous fruits ever.

 International Eat An Apple Day has its roots in thousands of cultural celebrations around the globe where the apple is

 The best way to celebrate is right there in the name.
 Eat an apple!
 And there are so many ways to enjoy them, including straight off the tree, sliced and dipped in peanut butter, caramel, or dusted with cinnamon.
-Of course the best way in our opinion is to consume them as part of that delicious treat, the apple pie.
-You want to top it off with the ultimate topping?
-A hot slice with a scoop of vanilla ice cream can’t be beat.
+Of course, the best way in our opinion is to consume them as part of that delicious treat, the apple pie.
+Do you want to top it off with the ultimate topping?
+A hot slice with a scoop of vanilla ice cream can’t be beaten.